Can supervise: YES

 BRISCOE, BJ, THOMAS, PS & WILLIAMS, DR 1992, 'MICROSCOPIC ORIGINS OF THE INTERFACE FRICTION OF ORGANIC FILMS - THE POTENTIAL OF VIBRATIONAL SPECTROSCOPY', WEAR, vol. 153, no. 1, pp. 263-275.View/Download from: Publisher's site

-Briscoe, BJ, Stuart, BH, Thomas, P & Williams, DJ 1991, 'A Comparison Of Thermal-induced And Solvent-induced Relaxation Of Poly(ether Ether Ketone) Using Fourier-transform Raman-spectroscopy', Spectrochimica Acta Part A-molecular And Biomolecular Spectroscopy, vol. 47, no. 9-10, pp. 1299-1303.View/Download from: UTS OPUS or Publisher's site
+Briscoe, BJ, Stuart, BH, Thomas, P & Williams, DJ 1991, 'A Comparison Of Thermal-induced And Solvent-induced Relaxation Of Poly(ether Ether Ketone) Using Fourier-transform Raman-spectroscopy', Spectrochimica Acta Part A-molecular And Biomolecular Spectroscopy, vol. 47, no. 9-10, pp. 1299-1303.View/Download from: Publisher's site

 The paper describes a study of the application of Fourier transform Raman spectroscopy as a means of identifying the extent of the surface plasticisation of a poly(ether ether ketone) by a known plasticising solvent, toluene.
 Spectra are described for t

 Stuart, BH, Sullivan, C & Thomas, P 2016, 'An investigation of the degradation of polymeric grave goods in soil environments' in Kars, H & van den Eijkel, L (eds), Soil in Criminal and Environmental Forensics.
-Soil Forensics, Springer, Germany, pp. 331-341.View/Download from: UTS OPUS or Publisher's site
+Soil Forensics, Springer, Germany, pp. 331-341.View/Download from: Publisher's site

 Plastic materials are a source of items that may be located in clandestine grave sites.
 Knowledge of their type and state of preservation or deterioration may provide a valuable resource for the identification of a victim or perpetrator.
 This study involves an examination of the effect of the nature of the soil environment on the structural properties of two common polymers, poly(vinyl chloride) and nylon, over a period of 18 months.
 These polymers represent common types of plastic sheeting and carpet material that may be used to wrap a body.
 Infrared spectroscopy and scanning electron microscopy have been used to monitor the structural changes that occur to these polymers in a soil environment and degradation mechanisms are proposed.